data-dependent/osrs-guides/skilling.md

 Below, we again provide an alternative view of the gif by writing out what's occurring on the server in text.
 After our health hits zero, our death is put into our queue to be evaluated on the next tick.

 During client input:
- - Locator orb checks current hp (11), and damage (10) is calculated
+ - Locator orb checks current hp (11), and damage (10) is calculated,
- - Locator orb sends 10 damage command to our queue
+ - Locator orb sends 10 damage command to our queue,
- - Zammy brew checks current hp (11), and damage (1) is calculated
+ - Zammy brew checks current hp (11), and damage (1) is calculated, then
- - Zammy brew deals 1 damage
+ - Zammy brew deals 1 damage.

 During the queue on our turn:
- - Locator orb deals 10 damage, and our health hits 0
+ - Locator orb deals 10 damage, and our health hits 0.

 There are three types of commands: weak, normal, and strong.
 Weak commands get deleted by any actions that interrupts.
 Since having a strong command in our queue will interrupt us every tick, weak commands get deleted when there is a strong command queued.
-Note that interfaces also get closed by interruptions, which is written earlier than the queue in Henke's model.
+Note that interfaces also get closed by interruptions, which is written in Henke's model, earlier than the queue.
 An example of a command being deleted appears often in wintertodt.
 Most fletches there are weak commands, while the damage is a strong command.
 Almost all client input also interrupts: a good quick test for whether a command is weak in the queue is whether rearranging items in our inventory deletes it.

 We now discuss the use of the queue in skilling.
 Weak commands are used most commonly in skilling.

-Skilling actions not based on interactions tend happen in the queue.
+Skilling actions not based on interactions tend to happen in the queue.
 For example, making herb tar uses a weak command in our queue: in client input on the tick after we click a low leveled herb onto swamp tar, the skilling tick will be set if the skilling timer is nonpositive, then a command to complete the make on the skilling tick will be placed as a weak command in our queue.
 Recall that we can quickly test that making herb tar is indeed a weak command since rearranging our inventory cancels the action.

 The queue is also used for repetitive actions in skilling, such as in fletching, potion making, cooking, wintertodt brazier feeding, smithing, and crafting.
 For most of these, the first action occurs in client input if the first action happens on the tick after the click, then later actions occur from the queue.
 In all of these examples, the commands are weak.